Chicken run made of metal with woodchip floor.

 7. Ensure Secure Flooring

-If possible, install solid flooring like concrete or bricks in your coop.
+If possible, use solid flooring like concrete or bricks in your coop.
 This provides a strong barrier against predators trying to burrow up into the coop.
 If concrete isn’t an option, consider placing wire mesh under the flooring to make it more difficult for predators to tunnel through.

 Brick Floor Prevents Digging